MichaelELeonard/CryptoClustering/README.md

 <br>
 <img src="Readme Pics/Pic 3.png" width="1481" height="185">

 Next, the best value for K needed to be calculated.
-The data was entered into a data frame and plotted to an elbow curve to identify the best value for K.  The results identified the optimal value to K to be four.
+The data was entered into a dataframe and plotted to an elbow curve to identify the best value for K.  The results identified the optimal value to K to be four.
 <br>
 <img src="Readme Pics/Pic 4.png" width="584" height="252">